 I’m a very particular person.
 I like to have my space a certain way otherwise it affects my mood.
 When it comes to people I let into my life, I’m picky.
 I don’t like to have a lot of friends just for the sake of saying I have a lot of friends.
 After my first heartbreak, it made me reflect on that relationship and the little ones I had before that one.
 I realized I have been settling for good enough.
 I didn’t cut people off because the relationship felt good enough.
-They were nothing too terrible, but they also weren’t terribly exciting.
-It was kind of like, “you’re a cool person and you think I’m pretty okay so let’s hangout for months”.
-But looking back and even looking back at journal entries from those times in my life, I always wanted something more.
+There was nothing too terrible, but there also wasn’t anything terribly exciting.
+It was kind of like, “you’re a cool person and you think I’m pretty okay so let’s hang out for months”.
+But looking back, I’ve always wanted something more which ultimately led me to learn about the importance of the 5 love languages.

 I became that weirdo girl who had my 5-year plan down to a T and even created a checklist (that I still have somewhere) about what I wanted from the ideal man I would one day meet and marry.
 I got that idea from Andi Dorfman’s It’s Not Okay book which is fantastic and you definitely worth the read if you’re going through heartbreak or just love The Bachelorette drama.
 There was no way I was going to make myself small anymore about what I wanted out of life and a partner.
 I’m always the type of person who accommodates myself for others.
 But no one seems to do that for me, so why am I living my life like that?
 It’s so crazy to think about and honestly, I’m still like that in other aspects of my life because it’s just who I am as a person.